 Ready to whip your credit into shape?

-We said it before and we’ll say it again: That Good credit can you help you go far in life.
+We said it before and we’ll say it again: That good credit can help you go far in life.
 And here at Chime, we want to help you open as many doors as you can.

 The important thing is to view your credit building journey as a marathon, and not a sprint.
 Even if it takes a while, we promise your responsible use of credit will eventually pay off!